Formation Armed F

-is a 1988 vertically scrolling shooter video game developed and published by Nichibutsu for arcades.
-It was initially only released in Japan, with a PC Engine port released in 1990 by Pack-In-Video.
+is a vertically scrolling shooter developed and published by Nichibutsu.
+It was released in 1988 as an arcade video game in Japan.
+A PC Engine port wasd published in 1990 by Pack-In-Video.

 Hamster Corporation acquired the rights to the game alongside Nichibutsu's intellectual property, releasing the game as part of their Arcade Archives series for the PlayStation 4 in 2016 and Nintendo Switch in 2019 as simply Armed F.